vjeantet/vjeantet.fr/content/post/ghost-to-hugo-blog.md

 The code I used to achieve this is here : [GHOST_TO_HUGO.php](https://gist.github.com/vjeantet/d1f6cf824a2344dd6b4e)

 Next step, move GHOST/content directory to HUGO/static directory.
-This way all references like images keeps working.
+This way all references like images keep working.

 Migration completed !